huosh1/cybersecurity-writeups/tryhackme/LookUp.md

 ## Gaining User Access via SSH

-Now armed with the credentials for user “think” (username: `think`, password: `josemario.AKA(think)`), the next step was to **log in via SSH** as that user.
+Now armed with the credentials for user “think” (username: `think`, password: `**********`), the next step was to **log in via SSH** as that user.
 The earlier Nmap scan showed that SSH (port 22) was open and likely accessible.
 Using SSH is preferable to continuing with a limited web shell because SSH provides a full TTY, stable connection, and the user’s normal environment.

 A quick test confirmed that the password was valid for SSH: